 A. Partner with a staff member to participate in a liaison relationship between the Counseling Center and a group, department, or organization associated with the University.

 B. Attend a University committee meeting with the staff member.
 Committees should meet approximately once a month or a minimum of once a semester.
-(Examples of committees include: Retroactive withdrawal committee, Hazing Committee, Tobacco Task Force, LGBTQ Task Force, Veterans Task Force, KY Center for Eating and Weight Disorders)
+(Examples of committees include: Retroactive withdrawal committee, Hazing Committee, Tobacco Task Force, LGBTQ Task Force, Veterans Task Force, Career Professionals Network, Disability Resource Center, and Community of Concern)

 C. Liaison relationships must be decided upon and approved